Sisterhood shown to be powerful incentive at women's gyms

 She added that women tend to lag behind men in resistance training, which is important for bone health.
 Being properly fitted on standard machines can also be difficult for smaller women.

-"At university I was only female in weight room," said Bushman, whose 5ft 10-inch height mitigated the sizing issue.
+"At university I was only female in weight room," said Bushman, whose 5ft 10-inch (1.8 meters) height mitigated the sizing issue.
 "It wasn't an environment that welcomed women."

 Shear sees women-only venues as a place where women are free to work their hardest without feeling self-conscious or trying to impress the opposite sex.